Epcot International Food & Wine Festival

 The Epcot International Food & Wine Festival is an annual food festival at Epcot, in the Walt Disney World Resort in Bay Lake, Florida.
 It would typically run from late September to mid-November, though in recent years the start date has moved earlier to mid-July.
 Special kiosks are set up around the World Showcase with food and drinks that reflect various countries.
 The activities, themes and corporate sponsors have changed over the years since the festival began in 1995.

 Admission to the basic festival is included with park admission, but guests must purchase the food and drink separately.
-Activities have included concerts, books signings and demonstrations.
+Activities have included concerts, book signings and demonstrations.
 Certain special events require a separate admission pass.

 History

 George Kalogridis, president of the Walt Disney World Resort since 2013, conceived the idea for the festival.
 The first Epcot International Food and Wine Festival was held in 1996.
 The thirty-day event ran from September 28 through October 27, and replaced a one weekend wine festival that was once held in previous years.
 The event featured food booths and stands, a gourmet food market, cooking demonstrations, seminars, wine sampling, and appearances by celebrity chefs.

-On February 15, 2016, it was announced that Disney California Adventure would be hosting its own Food & Wine Festival, only on the weekends, during April 2016, after a five year hiatus.
+On February 15, 2016, it was announced that Disney California Adventure would be hosting its own Food & Wine Festival, only on the weekends, during April 2016, after a five-year hiatus.